gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/registration-process/overview.md

 ## What is a model run?

 Model runs are an activity (as per the [PROV Ontology](https://www.w3.org/TR/prov-o/)) which form a critical piece of our [provenance conceptual model](../../overview/what-is-provenance).
-Once registered, a model run will have a persistent identifier and be discoverable in the [Registery](../../registry/overview) and explorable in the [Provenance Store](../../exploring-provenance/index).
+Once registered, a model run will have a persistent identifier and be discoverable in the [Registry](../../registry/overview) and explorable in the [Provenance Store](../../exploring-provenance/index).

 It is useful to think of the modelling process as a discrete series of "model runs" - where a model run accepts some inputs, and produces some outputs.

 Considering modelling as a series of activities enables us to understand, record and explore the lineage of an entity.
-It is possible, and likely, that modelling activities will consume (as inputs) the outputs of other modelling activites.
+It is possible, and likely, that modelling activities will consume (as inputs) the outputs of other modelling activities.

 ## Prerequisites